← Back to home

 How NaijaBook pays users (creators, sellers)

 • Manual / local rails.
-Bank transfer or mobile money outside Stripe remains possible where Stripe is not ideal; that needs extra compliance and operations.
+Bank transfer or mobile money outside Stripe is the practical path while compliance and provider coverage catch up; it requires reconciliation and ops.

 The earnings dashboard may still show illustrative figures until campaign attribution and transfer jobs are fully wired.